jwilferd10/Coding-Quiz-Extraordinaire/README.md

 - WHEN I click the start button
   - THEN a timer starts and I am presented with a question
 - WHEN I answer a question
-  - THEN I select which criteria to include in the password
-- WHEN prompted for the length of the password
   - THEN I am presented with another question
 - WHEN I answer a question incorrectly
   - THEN time is subtracted from the clock